 - Second, the competitors that appear on the first and second pages of online searches when your prospects research the types of solutions that your company offers.
 To learn who they are, you can simply use online search (Google them!) or use tools such as SEMrush and Alexa to identify the top sites in your industry and your organic competitors (see more competitive intelligence tools later in this article).

 It’s important to look at both of these groups even if you are competing against the same set of companies again and again.
 Why?
 Because your prospects do!
 Over the past few years, the way your prospects research, find and select your company has dramatically changed.
 According to the recent “Demand Gen B2B Buyer’s Survey Report,” online research has become the number one resource for making informed decisions.

 Once you’ve identified your primary competitors, the next step is to analyze their public-facing communications.
 Begin with their website – today’s most prominent brand ambassador and a critical member of marketing and business development teams, as well as the first step in a prospect’s company research and selection process.

 Just as prospects visit your company’s website and form an immediate opinion, you will get an overall impression of your competitors by visiting their websites.

 As you move from site to site, make sure to review them through your prospects’ eyes.
-For each website you visit, jot down your initial reaction and the overall impression it leaves.
-Then look at the visual design, message, content and overall site organization and type of information – all of these factors greatly contribute to creating a favorable (or not) impression of a company.
+For each you visit, jot down your initial reaction and the overall impression it leaves.
+Then look at the visual design, message, content and overall site organization type of information – all of these factors greatly contribute to creating a favorable (or not) impression of a company.
 Document your findings in a comparative matrix.

 How does your company compare?
-If your public-facing communications are not differentiating and the overall experience is not providing value, then your prospects will move somewhere else – most likely to one of your better positioned competitors.
+If your public-facing communications are not differentiating and the overall experience is not providing value, then your prospects will move somewhere else – most likely to one of your competitors.

 Go Behind the Scenes